isabella232/gocd-trial-builder/template/README.md

 Once you start the GoCD trial it will show you example pipelines as well as execution data and value stream maps.
 You will also be able to edit the configuration and run builds.

-Use this template in combination with the [GoCD documentation](https://www.gocd.org/getting-started/part-1/) to understand more about GoCD's capabilities.
+Use this trial in combination with the [GoCD documentation](https://www.gocd.org/getting-started/part-1/) to understand more about GoCD's capabilities.

 If you need support while trying GoCD feel free chat to us on [Gitter](https://gitter.im/gocd/gocd) or join our [Google Group](https://groups.google.com/forum/#!forum/go-cd).